lengshu/cicada/help/en/content/faq.md

 #### Why do some browser warning windows pop up sometimes?

-1. Under Windows, please open the Internet option.
-In the "Advanced" tab window, there is a "Do not match the certificate address" in the security sub-item.
-Just uncheck it.
+1. Under Windows, please open the Internet options, in the "Advanced" tab window, the security sub-item has a "does not match the certificate address" and uncheck it.
+2. Sometimes some web pages contain both https and http content.
+For IE browser, you need to define the current security mode in security.
+There is a "mixed mode", please select "enable", if you confirm the access information If the page does not need to be mixed, you can also try "disable", but please don't choose the default "prompt", which will cause the dialog box to pop up constantly.

 #### What is the specific core of the browser used, and the compatibility when writing JS?